New Zealand Prime Minister John Key resigns

 - He cited pressure on his family ahead of the 2017 general election

-(CNN)New Zealand Prime Minister John Key has resigned, in a move that shocked many observers.
+Auckland, New Zealand (CNN)New Zealand Prime Minister John Key has resigned, in a move that shocked many observers.

 Key had been in power since 2008, and leader of the ruling National Party since 2006.